Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{Dataset preparation for LLMs:}

 To construct contaminated datasets and their uncontaminated counterparts for LLMs, we curate their released pre-training corpora, i.e., Google BigQuery for LLaMA and The Stack (v1.2) for StarCoder.
 The GitHub dataset available on Google BigQuery constitutes 4.5\% of the pre-training corpus of LLaMA, accounting for 328 GB.
 As the main training base of StarCoder, Stack (v1.2) consists of 6.4 TB of source code in 384 PLs.
-We construct our experimental data from these two corpora.
-In Section \ref{Research Methodology}, we elaborate on the detailed procedures to construct contaminated datasets and their uncontaminated counterparts according to the specific requirements of each contamination setting.
+We construct each code task's experimental data from these two corpora, and the details can be found in Section \ref{Research Methodology}.